NaiyanJones/naiyanjones.github.io/_posts/2020-06-09-updating-reddit-research.md

 In all respects I could have stopped and not bothered continuing with this research.
 Why didn't I?

 Firstly, and honestly, I still find Reddit and studies on or involving it fascinating.
 [There's such a diversity of articles and papers](http://naiyanjones.com/reddit/reddit-and-academic-research/).
 Of disciplines.
 Approaches.
 Research interests and phenomena studied.
 There's definitely enough to keep me interested.
-Even though I haven't been updating files I still check out my Google Scholar alerts every week or so.

 Secondly, I have time on my hands during lockdown and being under-employed.
 There's only so much time you can waste on your laptop.
 Time do something more productive.
 From leaning R and Python for future projects, to [building this webiste](http://naiyanjones.com/personal/how-i-built-this-website/), and "finishing" my Reddit search.

 Lastly, to be a bit brazen, I believe it's a good thing to give back to Social Science™.
 Over the months I've had researchers and students reach out to me.
 From early years researchers, tenured and professors.
 From undergraduate and postgraduate students.
 And helping someone gives me a nice warm fuzzy feeling.
-Call it a bit of altruism or cognitive self-interest for you economists out there.
+Call it a bit of altruism.
+Or for the cyncial econonomists, a bit of self-interest for getting that feel good factor.

 ### Next steps and goals